Where Ethereum Goes from Here

 Things get even more definitive when you dig into the performance of various asset classes.
 Not counting Bitcoin, digital assets outperformed gold, U.S. equities, global equities, and global real estate.
 Investors could have made up to 40 times their initial investment.

-That being said, there are some pockets of the crypto world that require deflating.
-Some of the initial coin offerings, for instance, are taking place with zero oversight or accountability.
+That being said, there are some pockets of the crypto-world that require deflating.
+Some of the ICOs, for instance, are taking place with zero oversight or accountability.

-It’s only a matter of time till regulators decide to clamp down on these assets.
+It’s only a matter of time until regulators decide to clamp down on these assets.
 In fact, it’s already starting to happen.

-The Chinese government recently banned ICOs, forcing local exchanges to delist related tokens; Canadian authorities dragged ICOs under the jurisdiction of securities law; and the SEC warned that new rules for ICOs are imminent.
+The Chinese government banned cryptocurrency trading, Canadian authorities dragged ICOs under the jurisdiction of securities law, the U.S. Securities and Exchange Commission (SEC) warned that new rules for ICOs are imminent, and South Korea banned anonymous trading.

 This means the ICO market cannot charge full steam ahead or it’ll get tangled in a mass of red tape.
-And since ICOs were driving ETH prices higher, this could weaken the currency’s outlook.
+And, since ICOs were driving ETH prices higher, this weakened the currency’s outlook in the third and fourth quarters of 2017.

 Ethereum vs. Bitcoin

-I am often asked about the relationship between Ethereum and Bitcoin.
+I am often asked about the relationship between Ethereum vs. Bitcoin.
 Most of the questions boil down to the same thing: “Is it zero-sum?”

 Investors want to know if Bitcoin’s success means failure for Ethereum, or vice versa.
 The short answer is “No.” There’s enough room for both ETH and BTC to thrive.